Spirit of Japan (Extrait de Parfum) by Elixir Attar

 SpatzlSpatzl 2 years ago

-I am happy to take part in this ceremony disguised as a little mouse.
-Feel the vibrations and let this olfactory experience take effect in my limbic system.
+I’d love to participate in this ceremony, disguised as a little mouse.
+I feel the vibrations and let this olfactory experience resonate in my limbic system.
 What images!

 Translated · Show originalShow translation